Yucheng1258/TomoKoreTexTool/README.md

 A texture conversion tool for **Tomodachi Life: Living the Dream** Converts between game texture formats (`.canvas`, `.ugctex`, `_Thumb.ugctex`) and PNG

-This project improves upon the original [TomoKoreFacepaintTool](https://github.com/Timiimiimii/TomoKoreFacepaintTool) by Timimimi
+This project improves upon the original [TomoKoreFacepaintTool](https://github.com/Timiimiimii/TomoKoreFacepaintTool) by Timimimi using AI

 ## Improvements over the original